dryack/GoCeannaithe/README.md

 Reloading a filter from disk requires building a 'new' bloom filter, and including the `WithPersistence()` method as part of the chain; complete with passing a `bloom.NewFilePersistence(directory_without_trailing_slash, filename)` parameter.
 Additional methods are not necessary.
 Once the empty bloom filter is created, the saved filter can be reconstituted by calling `err := bf.LoadPersistence()`

+***Important***:  Do not attempt to load using a different hash algorithm than the saved filter used, this will result in a panic during loading.

 *Note:  The order the chain of methods can be a bit fiddly currently.*

 An example: